 Start this morning with a visit to the Chateau Montelena Winery.
 While the Napa Valley was a thriving wine region since the 19th century, it was an event in Paris in 1976 that helped elevate the region's products in the eyes of wine drinkers around the world.
 In the "Judgment of Paris," a competition between French and California white wines, the French judges decided that Chateau Montelena's 1973 Chardonnay was the best of all of them.
 The tasting room is open daily while the winery also has a lovely 19th-century chateau and a Chinese garden.

 Calistoga Spa Hot Springs

 At your next stop, you'll have an only-in-Northern-California experience, namely a mud bath in Calistoga.
 This West Coast spa town has drawn visitors to its hot springs since the 19th century, and a variety of spas, from basic to luxurious, cater to those who want to experience a "bath" in the warm mineral-rich mud that leaves your body relaxed and your skin glowing.
 The recently renovated Calistoga Spa Hot Springs offers a bath in the volcanic-ash mud, followed by a deep-tissue, sports, or Swedish massage, among other treatments.
 Afterwards, you can take a post-treatment/pre-dinner nap by the pool.

 Calistoga offers up several excellent restaurants for dinner before you head back to Yountville.
-"Up Valley" favorites include Calistoga Kitchen, with an American bistro menu highlighting figs, tomatoes, and other produce grown at local farms.
+"Up Valley" favorites include Lovina, with an American bistro menu highlighting figs, tomatoes, and other produce grown at local farms.
 Evangeline has a menu that may be surprising given its location, with a number of Creole and New Orleans dishes, and an inviting patio with orange trees.